Marakusa/Marakusa/README.md

 ### Hi! 👋

 My name is Markus.
 I'm from Finland.
 I like to spend my free time playing games and developing games.
-Also I got a job at Pinja for now besides my studies.
+I'm working at Pinja and I study at JAMK university of applied sciences to an ICT engineer.

 I use **C#**, **JS**, **Node**, **Python**, **HTML**, **PHP** and **SQL**.